 In severe weather conditions, your journey could take longer than expected.
-The Highways Agency looks after England’s motorways and major A roads, local authorities look after all the other roads.
+National Highways looks after England’s motorways and major A roads, local authorities look after all the other roads.

 You need to take even more care driving on minor roads, as not every road can be treated.
 Even where they have been treated it’s not the same as driving on a clear, dry road in the summer.